Dgame/php-dto/README.md

 ### Custom

-Want you own Validation?
-Just implements the `Validation`-interface:
+Do you want your Validation?
+Just implement the `Validation`-interface:

 ```php
 use Dgame\DataTransferObject\Annotation\Validation;